Ossetians: Pre-history (Early Alans)

-The Ossetians descend from the Iazyges tribe of the Alans, a Sarmatian sub-tribe, which in turn is a Scythian subgroup itself.
-The Alans were the only branch of the Sarmatians to keep their culture in the face of a Gothic invasion (c.
+The Ossetians descend from the Iazyges tribe of the Sarmatians, an Alanic sub-tribe, which in turn split off from the broader Scythians itself.
+The Sarmatians were the only branch of the Alans to keep their culture in the face of a Gothic invasion (c.
 200 AD) and those who remained built a great kingdom between the Don and Volga Rivers, according to Coon, The Races of Europe.
-Between 350 and 374 AD, the Huns destroyed the Alan kingdom and the Alan people were split in half.
-A few fled to the west, where they participated in the Barbarian Invasions of Rome, established short-lived kingdoms in Spain and North Africa and settled in many other places such as Orléans, France, Iași, Romania, Alenquer, Portugal and Jászberény, Hungary.
+Between 350 and 374 AD, the Huns destroyed the Alan kingdom in the Battle of the Tanais River and the Alan people were split in half.
+A few fled to the west, where they participated in the Barbarian Invasions of Rome, established short-lived kingdoms in Spain and North Africa, and settled in many other places such as Orléans, France, Iași, Romania, Alenquer, Portugal and Jászberény, Hungary.
 The other Alans fled to the south and settled in the Caucasus, where they established their medieval kingdom of Alania.